 In 2017 a research group called Project Time Off surveyed Americans about their vacation habits over the past year.
 While the overall results suggested that American’s took the highest number of paid days off in seven years, almost a quarter of those surveyed said they hadn’t taken any paid days off in over a year, and fifty-two percent said they didn’t use all of their allotted paid time off.

-Based on conversations I’ve had, and asking
+Based on conversations I’ve had and asking

-Trips don’t have to be halfway around the world, although the dollar does go a long way in South East Asia, seeing new places even if its a national park a couple hours drive from your house, or a staycation at your local beach resort will increase your happiness and productivity and also widen your perspective about how life is away from home.
+Trips don’t have to be halfway around the world, although the dollar does go a long way in South East Asia, seeing new places even if its a national park a couple of hours drive from your house, or a staycation at your local beach resort will increase your happiness and productivity and also widen your perspective about how life is away from home.

 The next thing limiting people from taking more vacations was their limited paid time off.
-Most people either don’t use their paid time
+Most people either don’t use their paid time off or fail to use it strategically to make the most of those precious few vacation days.

 In my roughly three years of working in corporate America, I developed a strategy to use my paid time off that maximized the number of trips I could take each year.
 My company counted sick days different than vacation days, so I could use up all of my vacation days without having to worry about getting sick and not having any days left, but in my strategy, I’ve built in 3-4 days per year if your company does things differently.
 This will obviously get a little trickier if you have children in school, but even then the idea is the same.